NBA trade roundup: Pistons wind up with 3 first-round picks

 --New Orleans moved into Milwaukee's No. 24 draft position as part of the

-previously reported trade that saw Jrue Holiday and the No. 60 pick head to
+previously reported trade that saw Jrue Holiday and the No. 60 pick (Utah

 --The Boston Celtics had been talked about as being a potential draft-shaker